 The scenario is as bizarre as it is dangerous.
 On the one hand, policymakers systematically underestimate the risks we are facing, on the other, they tend to believe that the public is unwilling to accept any stringent policies that might reduce the risk.
 As a consequence, uncertainty keeps increasing, making it ever harder to calculate the probable future costs and revenues of any real-economy investment.

 Left to themselves, market forces cannot sort things out.
-Market transactions only take into account the interests of the two parties concerned.
+Market transactions do not take into account the interests of the two parties concerned.
 Considerations apart from what benefits them do not figure.
-Side effects and costs that affect other people are not even assessed.
-Left to itself, the market does not pay attention to the natural environment.
+Side effects and costs that affect other people are not taken into account.
+The market does not pay attention to the natural environment.

 Therefore, government action is needed to restore confidence.
 Policymakers must respond to real dangers, setting the parameters that guide markets towards sustainability.
 That means that they must pass laws, regulate sectors and invest in climate appropriate infrastructure.
 Given the urgency of global heating and currently spectacularly low interest rates, there is no serious reason why they should keep shying away from deficit spending for purposes of climate protection.
 Debt-financed climate protection makes sense.
 A balanced budget, by contrast, does nothing to reduce the serious environmental hazards we are facing.

 It is peculiar, that this debate has hardly taken off.
 The Green New Deal that some progressive Democrats are proposing in the USA makes sense.
 In general, however, governments still largely shy away from the determined action needed.
 Some central bankers have begun discussing the topic however.
 It is no coincidence, of course, and some of them have also been spelling out that governments should spend more to stimulate economies in view of low interest rates and sluggish private-sector investment activity.